- Files and Folders Backup

-For more detail with screenshots, see How to do System Clone?
+For more details with screenshots, see How to do System Clone?

-- For encrypted system drives, Backupper will use sector by sector clone way by default.
+For encrypted system drives, Backupper will use the sector by sector clone method by default.

-- After cloning successfully, shut down the computer, remove the source drive from the computer then restart the computer to enter BIOS to set the cloned system disk as the first boot device.
-Boot from the destination disk.
+After cloning successfully, shut down the computer, remove the source drive from the computer, install the newly cloned drive then restart the computer.
+You may need to enter the BIOS/UEFI settings and ensure the newly replaced disk is the first bootable device.

-- For the system installed on a dynamic disk, System Clone only able to clone it to a basic disk.
+For systems installed on a dynamic disk, System Clone is only able to clone it to a basic disk.